 On December 27, 2020, then President Trump signed into law the Coronavirus Response and Relief Supplemental Appropriations ("CRRSA") Act, which included approximately \$6.8 billion in California funding and required that 90%, or \$6.12 billion, be distributed to California Local Educational Agencies (each, an "LEA" and, collectively, the "LEAs") in proportion to the amount of Part A of Title I of the Elementary and Secondary Education Act of 1965, as amended, funds that each LEA received in Fiscal Year 2019-20.

 On March 11, 2021, President Biden signed into law the American Rescue Plan Act of 2021 (the "American Rescue Plan"), a \$1.9 trillion COVID-19 relief package, intended to accelerate the recovery from the COVID-19 pandemic.
 The American Rescue Plan included approximately \$15.3 billion in California funding and required that 90%, or \$13.7 billion, be distributed to LEAs in proportion to the amount of Title I, Part A funds that each LEA received in Fiscal Year 2019-20.

 State Response.
-Beginning in March 2020, the State began taking a variety of measures to stop the spread of COVID-19, including Governor Newsom's Executive Order N-33-20, a blanket shelter-in-place order, ordering all California residents to stay home except for certain necessities and other essential purposes.
+Beginning in March 2020, the State began taking a variety of measures to stop the spread of COVID-19, including the Governor's blanket shelter-in-place order, ordering all California residents to stay home except for certain necessities and other essential purposes.

-On March 17, 2020, the Governor signed Senate Bill 117 ("SB 117"), addressing attendance issues and instructional hour requirements, among other items, for purposes of school district funding for Fiscal Year 2019-20.
-SB 117, among other things, effectively held school districts harmless from incurring funding losses associated with the average daily attendance ("ADA") reported to the California Department of Education due to closures from COVID-19.
+On March 17, 2020, the Governor signed Senate Bill 117 ("SB 117"), for purposes of school district funding for Fiscal Year 2019-20, which effectively held school districts harmless from incurring funding losses limits associated with the average daily attendance reported to the California Department of Education due to closures from COVID-19.
 On March 5, 2021, the Governor signed Assembly Bill 86 ("AB 86"), which provided approximately \$6.6 billion to accelerate the return of in-person school instruction and expand student support.
 AB 86 included \$2 billion in incentives to expedite reopening schools and \$4.6 billion to address the COVID-19 pandemic's impact on learning.
-Funding was allocated proportionally on the basis of LCFF (as defined herein) funding entitlements, determined as of the Fiscal Year 2020-21 second principal apportionment certification.

-On June 15, 2021, the Governor phased out a vast majority of executive actions put in place since March 2020 as part of the pandemic response.
-In general, businesses and activities could return to normal and capacity limits and social distancing requirements ended in most cases.
+Funding was allocated proportionally on the basis of Local Control Funding Formula ("LCFF") funding entitlements, determined as of the Fiscal Year 2020-21 second principal apportionment certification.
+California fully reopened the economy on June 15, 2021.
+As of February 28, 2023, the Governor terminated the State of Emergency.
+The Governor also phased out the executive actions put in place since March 2020 as part of the pandemic response.